vskryabin/ts-playwright-bdd/README.md

 ##### 🍎 macOS

-Check if Git is already installed
+Check if Git is already installed:
 ```bash
 git --version
 ```